- What Are Esports?

 Just like how you will never find a real-world fan who is passionate and has an in-depth knowledge of every sport under the sun, the same is very much the case for the wonderful world of Esports.
 Each title has its nuances and differences in gameplay, as well their communities of fans that follow their favourite teams and players, just like a football or rugby fan would.

-Every game requires their own set of skills and talents required of their athletes, which can dramatically impact the types of betting and wagering scenes they possess.
+Every game requires its own set of skills and talents required of their athletes, which can dramatically impact the types of betting and wagering scenes they possess.
 The one thing to remember is that whenever someone proclaims themselves to be an ‘Esports betting expert’, maybe take it with a grain of scrutiny.

 In terms of the largest cumulative prize pools, Valve’s Counter-Strike: Global Offensive (CS:GO) was the top dog across the Esports industry, totalling over $15.58 million, ahead of the likes of PUBG, Call of Duty and Fortnite.
 Over one million people streamed CS:GO and Dota 2, boasting viewership numbers of around 224,000 and 58,000 respectively.
 Dota 2 also housed the tournament with the largest prize pool of any Esport, with The International 2021 breaking its then-world record 2019 edition with a prize pool worth $40.2 million.